paulmooreparks/Xfer/README.md

 This extensible PI system makes XferLang highly adaptable for domain-specific needs, from configuration management to data validation and transformation pipelines.

-## Writing Custom Processing Instructions
+### Writing Custom Processing Instructions

-You can add new Processing Instruction (PI) keywords without modifying the core parser by registering a factory that creates a `ProcessingInstruction` subclass.
+You may add new Processing Instruction (PI) keywords without modifying the core parser by registering a factory that creates a `ProcessingInstruction` subclass.
 This lets you introduce custom metadata, validation passes, conditional logic, or side‑effects at parse time.

 ### When to Create a PI
 Create a PI when you need to: